addiscent/vagrant-ruby-rails/README.md

   * _Vagrant_ and _VirtualBox_ - Your _host_ computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_, and those must be installed prior to installing _vagrant-ruby-rails_.

-  * A terminal program - previously installed on the _host_.
+  * A terminal/shell program - previously installed on the _host_.

   * A zip file extraction program - previously installed on the _host_.

+This project has been tested on _Ubuntu 14.04_ and _Windows 7_ _hosts_, but _not_ on _OS X_.

+#### Quickstart For Experts Already Running Vagrant with VirtualBox On Linux

+##### A New Rails Dev Env And App, In Five Easy Steps

+###### Copy-and-Paste Quoted Commands Into Your Terminal Session

+1. Open a terminal session in your _host_ computer storage workspace.
+2. "mkdir vagrant-ruby-rails; cd vagrant-ruby-rails; mkdir workspace"
+  * Windows users note : This "one-liner" command above works in PowerShell, but the "Command Prompt Window" will not process this line properly; you must split it into separate commands like this:
+    * > mkdir vagrant-ruby-rails
+    * > cd vagrant-ruby-rails
+    * > mkdir workspace
+3. Download ZIP _vagrant-ruby-rails_ file from GitHub, https://github.com/ckthomaston/vagrant-ruby-rails.
+Unzip _vagrant-ruby-rails_ files into current working directory, "vagrant-ruby-rails".
+4. "vagrant up; vagrant ssh".
+Now wait a short while for _vagrant@vagrant-ubuntu-trusty-64:~$_ prompt.
+  * Windows users note : Same "Command Prompt Window" caveat as above.
+5. "cd /vagrant/workspace; rails new myapp; cd myapp; rails s -b 0.0.0.0"

+Open a web browser to http://localhost:3030

+        Welcome aboard.
+        You’re riding Ruby on Rails!

-This set of commands is the minimum required to control a _Vagrant Box_:
+The following set of commands is the minimum required to control a _Vagrant Box_:

   * "vagrant up" - creates a new _Vagrant Box_ on the _host_, directed by the _Vagrantfile_.
 Also restarts a previously halted _Vagrant Box_.